Conflicts of interest

 - Your duty to the school competes with a duty or loyalty you have to another organisation or person.

 Having a conflict doesn’t mean you’ve done anything wrong, but it does mean that you need to act to stop it from interfering with your ability to make a decision in the best interests of the school.
-Further advice for professionals can be found at Appendix 1.
+Further advice for professionals can be found in Appendix 1.

 Identify and Declare